TirousCoded/TAUL/README.md

 alongside reading the documentation comments in `*.h` header files of the TAUL frontend.

 To this end, be view `taul/all.h` as a kind of *table of contents* in regards to the ladder.

+Finally, in `examples/` there's some example code for basic usage of the core functionality of the frontend.